liferay/liferay-docs/develop/tutorials/articles/asset-framework/04-rating-assets.markdown

     Insult ins = InsultLocalServiceUtil.getInsult(insultId);
     %>

-After your JSP code that displays your entity you can add the ratings component using the `liferay-ui:ratings` tag.
+After the code that displays your entity, you can add the ratings component using the `liferay-ui:ratings` tag.
 Note that the object's ID is used to tie the ratings to the entity:

     <liferay-ui:ratings className="<%=Insult.class.getName()%>"
         classPK="<%=ins.getInsultId()%>" type="stars" />

-In the code above the `type` attribute is given the value `"stars"`, to use the five star rating system.
-You can optionally replace the star ratings with a simple thumbs-up or thumbs-down rating system by changing this value to `"thumbs"`.
+In the code above, the `type` attribute is given the value `"stars"` to use the five star rating system.
+You can optionally replace the star ratings with a thumbs-up or thumbs-down rating system by changing this value to `"thumbs"`.

 If you haven't already connected your portlet's view to the JSP for your entity,